Birmingham Railroad Accident and FELA Lawyers

 We fully understand FELA and what is required to successfully prove an injury claim.
 Furthermore, our firm has experience fighting railroad companies, and we know that they often spare no expense in order to try and avoid paying injury claims.

-In addition to our more than 100 years of combined legal experience, Farris, Riley & Pitt, LLP also has a record of several multimillion dollar verdicts and settlements.
-When you hire our firm, you will have dedicated legal advocates committed to helping you recover as much legal compensation as possible.
+In addition to our more than 100 years of combined legal experience, Farris, Riley & Pitt, LLP also has a record of several multimillion-dollar verdicts and settlements.
+Our firm provides dedicated legal advocates focused on maximizing your compensation recovery.

 Farris, Riley & Pitt, LLP will conduct a thorough independent investigation of your accident or illness to obtain the evidence necessary to prove a railroad’s negligence.